-Prior to the chuppah ceremony, Jewish tradition offers rituals that help mark the days leading up to a couple’s wedding.
+Prior to the chuppah ceremony, Jewish wedding traditions offer rituals that help mark the days leading up to a Hebrew wedding.
 If you would like to learn more, here’s a short video about traditions before the wedding.

-A ketubah is a “wedding contract.”
-In ancient times, a ketubah was a legally binding document, signed by witnesses, describing a groom’s “acquiring” of a bride, and stating the amount that the groom would have to pay the bride in case of divorce.
+Jewish marriage traditions include a ketubah, which is a “wedding contract.”
+In ancient times, a ketubah was a legally binding document, signed by witnesses, describing a groom’s “acquiring” of a bride and stating the amount that the groom would have to pay the bride in case of divorce.
 In liberal Judaism today, there aren’t many couples who would want to sign a wedding contract in which one partner “acquires” another.
 But 2,000 years ago norms were quite different.

 Modern liberal ketubot (plural) are typically spiritual, not legal, covenants between both partners, and ketubot honoring same-sex and interfaith couples abound.
 Several websites, like ketubah.com and Modernketubah.com, offer interfaith couples a variety of texts and artistic styles.
 Many couples frame their ketubah for display.

 Some rabbis ask couples to have a ceremonial ketubah signing 20 to 30 minutes before the beginning of the wedding ceremony, though the timing can vary.
 A ketubah signing is a great event at which to have state marriage license documents signed as well.

 Bedecken, which means “checking to be certain,” is a Jewish wedding tradition that involves the groom putting a wedding veil on the bride shortly before the ceremony.
 The groom gets to “verify” that the bride is in fact the person he means to marry.

 Jewish wedding traditions require the entire wedding party to process down the aisle, with the rabbi going first or simply starting the ceremony waiting at the chuppah (wedding canopy).